Design Document: Centralized Agentic Skill Registry

 delegate_to_finance,delegate_to_devops). - When

-delegate_to_devopsis triggered, the Controller spins up a DevOps Worker Agent, loading only the specific DevOps JSON schemas into its context.
+delegate_to_devopsis triggered, the supervisor routes to a DevOps Worker Agent, loading only the specific DevOps JSON schemas into its context.

 5. Example Flow: Dynamic Loading in Action